mdsykr8894/quickcart/README.md

 ## Default Admin Account

-After running the seed file, use this account to login as admin:
+After running the seed file, use this account to access the admin dashboard:

 ```text
 Username: admin